nbursa/e-comm-api/README.md

 ## Client Application

 The client application for this backend can be found at the following repository: [E-commerce Platform Client](https://github.com/nbursa/e-commerce-platform).
-This client app provides a user-friendly interface for interacting with the API, allowing users to browse products.
+This client app provides a user-friendly interface for interacting with the API, allowing users to browse products. 🚀 [Live Demo](https://shop.nenadbursac.com)

 ## Setup Instructions